South Korea: President's confidante detained

 The South Korean prosecutor's office on Thursday established a "special investigation unit" to probe the cases.

-Under South Korea's constitution, Park -- as sitting president -- is immune from criminal prosecution except for insurrection or treason.
+Under the South Korean Constitution, the president is immune from criminal prosecution except for insurrection or treason.

 Political fallout

-Park, whose presidency ends in early 2018, had approval ratings between 30% to 50% during her first three years in office.
-This year, however, has been a bad one for the president.
+Park, whose presidency ends in 2018, had approval ratings between 30% to 50% during her first three years in office.
+This year, however, has been a bad one for her.

-A combination of a weak economy, inadequate public communications and poor administration of state affairs, according to multiple poll results, have resulted in slipping approval scores.
+A combination of a weak economy, inadequate public communications and poor administration of state affairs, according to multiple polls, have resulted in slipping approval ratings.

-Park, South Korea's first female president, is the daughter of Park Chung-hee, South Korea's leader from 1961 to 1979, who was assassinated by his own intelligence chief.
+Park, South Korea's first female president, is the daughter of Park Chung-hee, South Korea's leader from 1961 to 1979, who was assassinated by his intelligence chief.
 The late Park is hailed by some as the mastermind behind the country's current prosperity but criticized by others as a dictator who violated human rights by crushing dissenters.